 Scientists are not unanimous in their verdicts on the reasons behind the situation but the changes are undeniable.

-Many of us have become expert at re-cycling water, capturing every drop that falls, and recognising priorities.
+Many of us have become experts at re-cycling water, capturing every drop that falls, and recognising priorities.

 Washing vegetables?
 Keep the water and use it on the tomato plants and spinach.